run-ai/docs/docs/admin/workloads/submitting-workloads.md

          6. Select a *Volume persistency.

       7. In the *Data sources* pane, press *add a new data source*.
 For more information, see [Creating a new data source](../../Researcher/user-interface/workspaces/create/create-ds.md) When complete press, *Create Data Source*.

+        !!!
+Note
+            Data sources that have private credentials that have the status of issues found will be greyed out.

       8. In the *General* pane, add special settings for your training (optional):

          1. Press *Auto-deletion* to delete the training automatically when it either completes or fails.
 You can configure the timeframe in days, hours, minuets, and seconds.
 If the timeframe is set to 0, the training will be deleted immediately after it completes or fails.
          2. Press *Annotation* to a name and value to annotate the training.
 Repeat this step to add multiple annotations.
          3. Press *Label* to a name and value to label the training.
 Repeat this step to add multiple labels.

       9. When complete, press *Create workspace.

 === "Training"